Developing your own speedometer for scenes

 At certain story twists and turns, the speed at which we arrive at those changes can have an effect on the viewer.
 Even in a somewhat predictable story, a fast pace can shorten the events in a way that could still surprise us.

-Or having one continual slow pace through the story could affect the “tone” of a story making it more serious or frightful.
+Or having one continual slow pace through the story could affect the “tone” of a story to make it more serious or frightful.

-An action scene with a slow pace could make it boring.
+An action scene with a slow pace could be boring.
 A fast pace on a drama can make it too confusing for the audience to follow.
-I think you get the point.

-So how do you know what kind of pacing to use where?
+So, how do you know what kind of pacing to use, and where?

-Do you want them to feel dread or a sense of adventure?
+Do you want viewers to feel dread or a sense of adventure?
 Do you want them to take the story seriously or are your creating a comedy?

 It could also be any combination on those things within the story, separated by your scenes.

-Once you are sure about the tone and the kind of story you will tell, now you can set up your pacing.
+Once you’re sure about the tone and the kind of story you will tell, you can set up your pacing.

-Pacing is the time in between the events of your story.
+Pacing is the time in between the events of your story– the time in between reveals, the time in between payoffs, etc.

 All of his actions within the scene are to complete that one objective.
-In all it takes about four minutes and thirty five seconds of screen time for Dave to complete his very crucial task.
-All the while HAL is saying everything he can to convince Dave not go through with the deactivation.
+In all, it takes about four minutes and 35 seconds of screen time for Dave to complete his very crucial task.
+All the while, HAL is saying everything he can to convince Dave not go through with the deactivation.
 In a very chilling but calm voice, he is all but screaming at Dave.
-Dave is nervous and moving as fast but in weightlessness his movements are slow yet deliberate.
+Dave is nervous and moving as fast but in weightlessness, his movements are slow yet deliberate.

 In only the first six minutes, so much story has transpired.
-We see an invasion force approach a heavily armed beach, we see the expressions on the men’s faces and they grapple with anticipation, anxiety and fear beyond belief.
+We see an invasion force approach a heavily armed beach, we see the expressions on the men’s faces as they grapple with anticipation, anxiety, and fear beyond belief.
 We land on the beach and virtual slaughter begins.
-Some are shot right away when the landing craft door opens, some drown, some are shot underwater.
+Some are shot right away when the landing-craft door opens, some drown, some are shot underwater.

-There are a few examples of stories keeping one pace throughout the whole movie but generally you want to mix it up.
-The audience will need breaks from time to time to process the information you give them.
-Good pacing means that you have distributed the information in an even and well intended way throughout the whole story.
+There are a few examples of stories keeping one pace throughout the whole movie, but generally, you’ll want to mix it up.
+The audience will need breaks from time to time to process the information you give.
+Good pacing means you’ve distributed the information in an even and well-intended way throughout the whole story.

 Story never ends!